 - Please note that your appointment time is NOT the procedure time.
 Your appointment time is for your admission to the department by the endoscopy nurse. - 2.
 It would help us if you bring along a list of tablets you are taking, or bring your prescription from your GP. - 3.
-Please bring your consent form if you were given one prior to your appointment. - You will be weighed and your temperature, blood pressure and heart rate will be checked.
+Please bring your consent form if you were given one prior to your appointment. - 4.
+You will be weighed and your temperature, blood pressure and heart rate will be checked.
 If you are diabetic your blood sugars will be checked. - 5.
 You will get changed into a hospital gown and hospital dressing gown.
-Please bring a bag for your clothes.